gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

         This is the end of the block.

         Otherwise, if the ruling is "incorrect", then apply the following block.
+            If the current question form is not "Bonus", then apply the following block.
+                Add 1 to quizzer incorrect answers.
+                Add 1 to team incorrect answers.
+            This is the end of the block.

             Set the scoresheet label to "E".

             If the current question form is "Standard" the quiz type begins with "3", then